system-f/lets-lens/README.markdown

 best to start at the `Lets.GetSetLens` module.
 If you wish to derive the structure of lenses from first principles, then derive the more modern theories, start at the `Lets.Lens.Lens` module.

+Exercises can be recognised by filling in a function body that has a placeholder of `error "todo: <function-name>"`.

 ----